Author: Kate Novak and Jeff Grubb

 One aspect that I found annoying was that partway through the book, the magic-using characters start triggering their magic spells with ordinary English words and phrases, when every other book has established that the verbal components of spells sound like gibberish to the uninitiated.
-It’s a conceit that lasts for about 2/3rds of a book before being unceremoniously dropped and never picked up by any other Realms novel again.
+It’s a conceit that lasts for about two thirds of a book before being unceremoniously dropped and never picked up by any other Realms novel again.

 Honestly, I wish more of these novels would dare to venture further afield from the standard “go on quest, fight monsters” tropes of the heroic fantasy genre.
 While I think that Azure Bonds was a slightly better novel, I’m willing to boost The Wyvern’s Spur from an A– to an A just for its willingness to bend, if not quite break, the mold.
 And the two of them are head and shoulders above the rest of the books we’ve looked at thus far.
 If I recall correctly, it’s going to be rather a while until they have any serious competition at the top.

 I must confess that I spent a fair amount of time as a kid trying to design a set of rules for Elemental Empires, the card game Giogi and his friends play at the inn, based on what few incidental details of the rules I could glean from the scene.